cuvva/terms/privacy.md

 ### Right to erasure

-If you haven't bought a policy with us, you can ask us to delete your information.
+If you'd like us to delete your information, just let us know.
 Again, the best the way to do that is usually via the app.

+Bear in mind that if you've bought a policy with us, we may not be able to delete your account when you ask.
+We need to keep your data for at least 7 years from when your most recent policy expired.
+That's in case of any future claims against you, any disputes, or anything else meaning we need to show records of your cover.

-We need to keep some information in certain circumstances for the detection and prevention of fraud, to check the accuracy of any information we've provided (like quotes for example) or in case of any future disputes.
+In other cases, where we delete your account, we'll archive some information for the detection and prevention of fraud, to check the accuracy of any information we've provided (like quotes for example) or in case of any future disputes.

-In those cases, we'll retain the minimum information needed in the circumstances.
-To do this, we may keep your conversation history, name, date of birth, any legal terms you've agreed to or copies of quotes we've issued.
+To do that, we'll retain the minimum information needed in the circumstances.
+That can include your conversation history, email address, name, date of birth, any legal terms you've agreed to or copies of quotes we've issued.
+That archived data won't be accessed unless it's needed for the above reasons, and it will be deleted after 7 years.

 ### Right to object